wupeifan/ECON_407_Fall2020/README.md

 # ECON407, Fall 2020
 Course material and schedules for ECON407 in 2020 fall

-**Don't fork the repository.
-You won't get the latest updates from your forked repo.**

 ## Syllabus
 Check [Syllabus](syllabus.md) for more details.